 About Dehydrating Mushrooms in a Dehydrator

 Most mushrooms dry beautifully, not only retaining but even gaining flavor in the process.
-When rehydrated in hot water, their texture is almost identical to that of fresh mushrooms.
+When rehydrated in hot water, the texture is almost identical to that of fresh mushrooms.
 Dried mushrooms can be stored for at least a year.

 Although mushrooms can be dried in the oven, you get the best results if you use a dehydrator following this simple method.